OpenInternet/saferjourno/content/chapters/chapter-7.en.md

 ❷ **Step two**

 - Walk the journalists through best practice for removing data.
-Best practice guidance is available at the beginning of the chapter named [Training digital security for the first time?](#training-digital-security-for-the-first-time) The trainer might want to mention:
+Best practice guidance is available at the beginning of the section named [Training digital security for the first time?](#training-digital-security-for-the-first-time) The trainer might want to mention:
   - The difference between data stored on a platform they have control over vs a third-party platform
   - How to request the removal of data from a third-party platform
   - Common techniques for removing or hiding content from social media sites